krzbanas/aRtsy/README.md

 #### Portuguese tiles

-This function attempts to recreate the intricate design of Portuguese-style wall tiles.
-The algorithm uses a reaction-diffusion model (excellently described in these three blogposts: [link](https://itp.uni-frankfurt.de/~gros/StudentProjects/Projects_2020/projekt_schulz_kaefer/), [link](https://www.karlsims.com/rd.html) and [link](https://fronkonstin.com)), which simulates the process of chemicals reacting and diffusing on a surface, to generate an initial quarter tile.
-Next, the quarter tile is rotated and duplicated to get the symmetric look that is reminiscent of a traditional Portuguese wall tile.
+This function attempts to recreate the intricate designs of Portuguese-style wall tiles.
+The algorithm uses a reaction-diffusion model, which simulates the process of chemicals reacting and diffusing on a surface (excellently described in these three blogposts: [link](https://itp.uni-frankfurt.de/~gros/StudentProjects/Projects_2020/projekt_schulz_kaefer/), [link](https://www.karlsims.com/rd.html) and [link](https://fronkonstin.com)), to generate an initial quarter of the tile.
+Next, the initial quarter tile is mirrored and duplicated to get the symmetric look that is reminiscent of traditional Portuguese tiles.
+Finally, the wall is filled using the completed tiles.

 <p align="center">
   <img src='https://github.com/koenderks/aRtsy/raw/development/png/tiles/2023-04-29.png' width='30%'>